learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ![png](index_files/index_29_1.png)

-Comment: since both training and validation accuracy continue to fall in these graphs we would normally train for more epochs.
-To keep things running smoothly though, we won't do that here.
+> Since both training and validation accuracy continue to fall in these graphs you would normally train for more epochs.
+For time's sake, this is not demonstrated, but whenever training AND VALIDATION accuracy continue to drop, then the model is probably underfit and can benefit from additional epochs.

 ```python